 Both Krzywicka and Boy heavily protest against interference of the Catholic Church into the intimate lives of Polish women and men.

-After World War 2, Polish women were in many ways better off than women in Western Europe, the U.K, and the U.S.
+After World War 2, women in Poland were in many ways better off than women in Western Europe, the U.K, and the U.S.

 Communism by definition promoted women’s emancipation from work and family.